Discussion of Scientific Postmodernism

 by its unique zeitgeist (spirit of the

-is now in the third, postmodern, period.
+humankind is now in the third and final,

-and postmodern synthesis are the unique
+synthesis are the unique sources of

-sources of these unique zeitgeists.
-Both
+these unique zeitgeists.
+The zeitgeist

-the zeitgeist concept and the dialectic
+concept and the dialectic concept of

-come from Georg W. F. Hegel.
+from Georg W. F. Hegel.
 I call this

-understanding "Zeitgeist Postmodernism,"
+understanding "Zeitgeist Postmodernism."

-it is the foundation on which Scientific
+It is the foundation on which Scientific

 Postmodernism is built.